gwdevhub/Daybreak/README.md

 Rotates screenshots from "Screenshots" folder.
 If no screenshots are present in the folder, downloads and rotates images from http://bloogum.net/guildwars (link to page is visible when showing images from the website).

+Manages build templates.
+Load/save builds from the guildwars build folder.
+Ability to dynamically load build templates from the embeded browsers.
+Opens embeded browser for professions, attributes and skills when selected.

+Screen placing/binding.
+If enabled, places guildwars executable on desired screen at launch.

+Shortcut management.
+Can manage automatically shortcuts to desired folder.

 # Examples/Usage

 ## Settings.